 This history surely changed a lot between then and 1955, when the last streetcars ran in the city.
 However, this account provides some details about what the lines looked like at their height in the city’s north end.
 Here is a history of streetcars in North Omaha.

 This was the streetcar barn at 24th and Ames in North Omaha in 1951.
-Picture courtesy of Don Ross.
+Picture from O&CB Streetcars by Richard Orr.

 In the 1890s, Omaha’s streetcar system was operated by private companies, with the majority of the lines owned by the Omaha Street Railway Company.
 The lines served Omaha, Dundee, Florence, Council Bluffs, and South Omaha, totaling 126.5 miles long with 445 cars and almost 600 employees.
 It cost $.5 to ride anywhere in Omaha.
-By the end of streetcar service, the Omaha-Council Bluffs Railway and Bridge Company owned all of the lines and cars and employed all the operators and mechanics.
+In the late 1880s, the city was home to the Omaha Motor Railway Company, the Omaha Horse Railway, the Omaha and Southwestern Railway Company, the Omaha Cable Company, and the Omaha Cable Tramway Company as well as the Omaha and South Omaha Street Railway Company.
+By the end of streetcar service in 1955, the Omaha-Council Bluffs Railway and Bridge Company owned all of the lines and cars and employed all the operators and mechanics.

 In the 1890s, there were three competing companies serving North Omaha.
 One was the Omaha Horse Railway Company, a horse-power streetcar company; another was the Omaha Cable Trolley Company, a cable car company, and they were powered by a constantly moving cable under the trolley tracks like San Francisco.
 Then there was the Omaha Streetcar Company.
 Eventually, the smaller companies were bought out and they were all merged into one company.